aaronjoseph/aaronjoseph/README.md

 _[Kaleidofin](https://kaleidofin.com/).
 Jun 2019 – Dec 2020._

 I joined Kaleidofin as employee number 70, at Seed stage.
-Worked crazy hours working on providing financial solution for the underbanked customers in India.
-Developed end-to-end system from Data Engineering (Postgres, Indexing Data, Sharding) to Modeling (Financial Optimization).
-Had real fun and made significant impact to the rural customers of India and leant a lot about personal finance.
+Worked on providing financial solution for the underbanked customers in India.
+Delightful work, wherin I was able to impact the financial well-being of the Rural India customer

 **Data Analyst**